jmegner/HamburgerMenuMystery/README.md

 Current questions I have...

 * What exactly happens when you do a NavigationService.NavigateAsync("NavigationPage/SomeContentPage")?
-It causes you do naviate to SomeContentPage that is wrapped in a NavigationPage (so you get navigation icon, title, and toolbar items shown), right?
+It causes you do navigate to SomeContentPage that is wrapped in a NavigationPage (so you get navigation icon, title, and toolbar items shown), right?

 * App.xaml.cs navigates to "/Index/Navigation/ViewA?message=InitialNav" ("Index" is an alias for MainPage)